 During the winter, after the snow falls on the park, visitors can enjoy cross-country skiing.
-Not all of the trails are suitable for skiing, but the ones that are provide scenic views of the snow-capped forested areas of the park.
+Not all of the trails are suitable for skiing, but the ones that provide scenic views of the snow-capped forested areas of the park.
 Depending on what trail you take, it may not be suitable for beginners.
-It should also be noted that equipment rental is available in the park, so you'll have to bring your own skis in your rig.
+It should also be noted that equipment rental is not available in the park, so you'll have to bring your own skis in your rig.

 A trapping hunting range is located beside the archery range and is open for trapping during the fall and winter months.
 Hunting methods are restricted, but with skill and some luck you can catch small game species such as squirrels, ducks, and rabbits.
 Big-game species, such as deer, aren't as common, but still, inhabit the area.
 Make sure to follow all rules and regulations while hunting and only hunt within the designated area.
 Hunters are required to have a license.